Text Link

 In addition to family therapy, we offer other forms of family support, such as:

-• Family education, allowing loved ones to learn more about eating disorders and how to talk about them in a way that isn’t stigmatizing or oppressive.
+• Family education which allows loved ones to learn more about eating disorders and how to talk about them in a way that isn’t stigmatizing or oppressive.

-• Family support groups, giving loved ones the chance to share their experiences and learn from other family units.
+• Family support groups which give loved ones the chance to share their experiences and learn from other family units.

-While we always aim to be inclusive, we realize in certain situations, family involvement may not be something that the patient and care team feel is helpful, especially if family dynamics include neglect or emotional, physical, or sexual abuse.
+While we always aim to be inclusive, we realize that in certain situations, family involvement may not be helpful for the patient and care team, especially if family dynamics include neglect or emotional, physical, or sexual abuse.
 In these cases, we may refer family members to another support system that can provide outside support and guidance.

 Learn more about family involvement at Within